top of page

 From the region where I'm from pork was always a most popular meat.
 Over the centuries, the territory of Ukraine has been subjected to many raids by Muslim conquerors, and during these insurrections, most livestock apart from the pigs would have been taken away.
 This is probably one of the reasons why pork became so popular and revered during that time period making use of most of the pig including the meat-ribs, knuckles, trotters, tails, and ears.

-In these days this dish is very popular.
-Kotletu, or if it's only one piece called kotleta, are a favorite of many families in Ukraine, Russia, Belarus, Moldova.
+In these days this dish is still very popular.
+Ukrainian style meatballs Kotleti, or if it's only one piece called kotleta, are a favorite of many families in Ukraine, Russia, Belarus, Moldova.
 Literally "ground cutlets," they can be made with any combination of pork, veal, or beef.
 Typically, they are made with just pork and beef because veal is so expensive, as far I remember.

 This is one of those recipes each family has their own secret way of making kotletu.